kswoll/sexy-http/README.md

     http://someserver.com/users?firstName=John&lastName=Doe
     http://someserver.com/users

+#### Comma-separated string for arrays

 The default behavior for an array argument in the query string is to use multiple `name=value` pairs.
-(You can override this to use a comma separated string instead by annotating your API with `[TypeConverter(ArrayAsCommaSeparatedStringConverter)]`.
+(You can override this to use a comma separated string instead by annotating your API with

+    [TypeConverter(ArrayAsCommaSeparatedStringConverter, TypeConversionContext.Query)]

+Specifying the `TypeConversionContext` prevents the converter from being used in contexts other than the query string.